kenyoni-software/godot-addons/README.md

 ## Custom Theme Overrides

-If you have a custom theme for your own nodes or just need custom theme overrides in your node, this plugin will give you some helping utility.
+Utility to make custom theme overrides for any node possible.

 This plugin will auto register (via `class_name`) the class `CustomThemeOverrides`.

-You should not use `@export` on your variables, as they will be exported with the `_get_property_list` method.
+You should not use `@export` on your custom theme variables, as they will be exported with the `_get_property_list` method.
 Also setter and getter will not be called inside the editor.

 If everything is set up, your theme override variables can be handled like every other theme override property.